drupal-code-builder/drupal-code-builder/README.txt

 Furthermore, complex subcomponents can generate multiple code elements:
 - an admin settings form adds form builder functions and an admin permission
 - router paths add menu/router items
-- permission names add the scaffold for the permission definition
+- permission names add the scaffold for the permission definition (on D7 and, earlier, hook_permission(), on D8 a permissions.yml file)

+Module builder can also build themes and install profiles, though these are currently still experimental.

 How Module Builder can be used
 ------------------------------